jrcain-usgs/asc-public-docs/docs/how-to-guides/ISIS Developer Guides/Writing ISIS Tests with CTest and GTest.md

       ::testing::Values(BundleSettings::Sigma0, BundleSettings::ParameterCorrections));
 ```

-will ensure that the tests start with `BundleSettings`.
+This will ensure that the tests start with `BundleSettings`.